-Global Inspirations Design is more than a name, it’s my story
+Global Inspirations Design is not just a name; it’s my story

-Growing up in an artistic and creative family in Switzerland, creativity has always been part of my life.
-As a young girl I regularly used to change the layout and design of my room, experimenting with styles ranging from Pop Art to Laura Ashley.
-With my dad’s help I learned how to measure a room and draw it to scale from a young age.
-This inner desire for change and variety also made me want to explore the world.
-I started doing so by spinning my globe, randomly putting my finger on the map with my eyes closed and imagining what people and life would be like in those far away places.
-At the risk of revealing my age, the atlas soon became one of my favourite books.
-So much so, that already at the age of 12 I announced to my mom, that I wanted to live (not just visit) in every single country in the world.
-Somewhat amused, she told me that I may have set the bar a bit too high and suggested I better get started soon.
+Growing up in an artistic and creative family in Switzerland, art and design have always been part of my life.
+As a young girl I regularly moved around the furniture in my room and experimented with different styles ranging from Art Nouveau to Pop Art.
+My dad, a civil engineer and architect, taught me how to measure up a space and draw it to scale at a very young age.
+However, this inner desire for change and variety also made me want to explore the world.
+I started doing so by spinning my globe, randomly putting my finger on the map with my eyes closed and imagining what people and life was like in those far away places.
+The atlas soon became one of my favourite books.
+At the age of 12 I announced to my mom, that I wanted to live (not just visit) in every single country in the world.
+Somewhat amused, she told me that I better get started soon.
 And so I did.

 Travel, luxury hotels and interior design

-Spending two fabulous years in Jamaica, working in hotels, I decided to study at the Swiss School of Tourism and thereafter pursued a very rich and successful career in the global hotel industry.
+After two unforgettable years of working in hotels in different parts of Jamaica, I decided to study at the Swiss School of Tourism and thereafter pursued a very rich and successful career in the global hotel industry.
 Working for hotel brands such as Rosewood Hotels & Resorts and Hyatt had me moving from the Caribbean to the Middle East and back to Europe.
-I have moved 25 times and always made sure my home was my sanctuary.
-Having a place that felt like ‘home’ was crucial for me to be able to go out into the world and be my best possible self in this very demanding career.
+I’ve moved 25 times and always created a sanctuary for myself.
+Having a place that felt like ‘home’ regardless of where I was, helped me to go out into the world and be my best possible self in this very demanding career.

 During those years I also traveled extensively for leisure and for business to more than 50 countries.
 Over the years I had the opportunity to stay at countless luxury, boutique and design hotels, such as The Carlyle in New York, Las Ventanas Los Cabos, Park Hyatt Milan and One & Only Royal Mirage to name a few.
-This soon made me realise that I didn’t just want to enjoy beautiful spaces, but create them.
-So I decided to venture into the unknown and enrolled for a Diploma Course in Interior Design with the world-renowned London based KLC School of Design.
+This soon made me realise that I didn’t just want to enjoy beautiful spaces, but instead create them.
+So I decided to enrol for a Diploma Course in Interior Design with the world-renowned London based KLC School of Design.

-My first project and my first design award
+My first design project and my first design award